Theses and Dissertations Policy

 Last Updated: Spring 2024

 • The University Libraries collect electronic versions of theses and dissertations (ETDs) via the Vireo platform.
-A copy is made available in the Research and Scholarship Institutional Repository and duplicated for long-term distributed digital preservation in Chronopolis.
+A copy is made available in the TXST Digital Repository and duplicated for long-term distributed digital preservation in Chronopolis.
 This preservation copy serves as the official record in compliance with the university's Records Retention Schedule (records series SAP340).

 • Master's theses and doctoral dissertations submitted to the University Libraries will be made openly accessible online to the public immediately following the graduating semester term or after the selected embargo period.